pyadav06/BLAST-Bash-Script-Protein-to-Nucleotide-Translation-and-Search/README.md

 b.
 Use BLAST to search the translated nucleotide query sequences against the nucleotide database.
 The BLAST results will be saved in a file called blast.tsv.

+Customization

+BLAST Parameters: You can modify the BLAST parameters in the script to suit your specific needs, such as changing the E-value threshold, alignment scoring parameters, and more.
+Refer to the BLAST documentation for details.

+Output Format: By default, the script outputs BLAST results in a human-readable format.
+You can change the output format using BLAST command-line options like -outfmt.